sunesimonsen/7W17732/Readme.md

         </head>
     </html>

-When you open index.html in a browser require.js will load the file app.js, that in turn will require the *hello* module.
-The *hello* module requires the *world* modules.
-Require.js therefore downloads hello.js and world.js files and evaluates the define method of world.js.
-Then the define method of hello.js is evaluated  with the result of world.js as argument.
+When you open index.html in a browser *Require.js* will load the file app.js, that in turn will require the *hello* module.
+The *hello* module requires the *world* module, *Require.js* therefore downloads `hello.js` and `world.js` files and evaluates the define method of `world.js`.
+Then the *define* method of hello.js is evaluated  with the result of `world.js` as argument.

 This will result in the following line it the browser log: